A BEGINNER'S GUIDE TO CLIMBING TREES

 Alongside soundtracking the BBC's Real Valleys season and appearing in American documentary Fade To Winter, 2015 saw work begin on the eagerly-awaited and much-anticipated follow-up to 2013 debut record HEBRON before a string of dates in support of lead single GRAVES, a track which also featured on the Reach Out: Welsh Rock For Refugees compilation alongside Stereophonics, Manic Street Preachers and Super Furry Animals.

-With the limited edition coloured vinyl release of Borders' fifth and final single FALL sandwiched between live appearances in the UK, Europe and US during 2017, the band have spent the majority of 2018 holed away developing their various solo and side-projects, whilst the seeds of an eventual third album begin to grow.
-Watch this space...
+A limited edition coloured vinyl release of Borders' fifth and final single FALL accompanied live appearances in the UK, Europe and US during 2017, before a hibernation period of the best part of a couple of years followed as the members focussed on various solo and side projects.

 'A really special band'

 Huw Stephens, BBC Radio 1

 ‘If Steven Spielberg made music...’

 'The sound of your soul soaring ... one of my new favourite bands'